Lymphatic Education

 Understanding the Lymphatic System

-For many people, improving lymphatic flow can be the missing piece in reducing swelling, fluid retention, fatigue, headaches, and general body tension.
 Understanding how the lymphatic system works can make it easier to support your body and recognise when specialised lymphatic treatment may help.

 The Science of Lymphatic Massage

-The Lymph & Body Co.
-Approach
+The Lymph & Body Method

 Lymphatic Tools vs Lymphatic Techniques